Ebensburg in Cambria County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Dave Huber, Historic Ebensburg, Vol. II

 Location.
 40° 29.117′ N, 78° 43.612′ W. Marker is in Ebensburg, Pennsylvania, in Cambria County.
 Marker is at the intersection of High Street and Julian Street, on the right when traveling west on High Street.
+Marker is in Penn Eben Park.
 Touch for map.
-Marker is in Penn Eben Park.
 Marker is at or near this postal address: 300 West High Street, Ebensburg PA 15931, United States of America.
+Touch for directions.

 Categories. • Notable Buildings •